 When I first moved to Montreal, I was prepared to not be able to find a job due to my lack of French skills...I had none.
 Within a month, and many job applications later, I got my first job.
 Later, I decided to change companies and found my next job within 2 weeks of looking.

-I write all of this to say, if you are determined, you will be able to find a job even without knowing French.
 Granted, my profession is marketing and many business opportunities are in English, but there are enough English speakers and English jobs out there in other industries as well.

-Getting a Visa to Stay
+Getting a Long-Term Visa

 Please check Canada’s government website for more details.